I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination

-It is the intent of MTSU that its campus be free of harassment on the basis of sex and race as described in MTSU Policy I:01:22 Discrimination and Harassment-Complaint and Investigation Procedure and that it fully complies with the anti-harassment provisions of Titles VI and VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972, as amended; the federal and state constitution; and, all other applicable federal and state statutes.
+It is the intent of MTSU that its campus be free of harassment on the basis of sex and race as described in MTSU Policy I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex and MTSU Policy I:01:23 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression and that it fully complies with the anti-harassment provisions of Titles VI and VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972, as amended; the federal and state constitution; and, all other applicable federal and state statutes.

 II.
 STATEMENT OF POLICY